 If planted well, herbaceous peonies will happily send up new shoots each spring for decades.
 Photo by: gutaper / 123RF.

-Bareroot peonies planted in the fall (prior to the first frost) will have the best chance of blooming the following spring.
-If you plant in spring, you may not see blooms for two years or more.
+Plant bareroot peonies in the fall (prior to the first frost) and they'll have the best chance of blooming the following spring.
+Spring planted peonies may not bloom for two years or more.

 Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting peonies far away from large trees and shrubs as they do not like to have root competition.